Symphony No. 2 (Mahler)

-The Symphony No. 2 in C minor by Gustav Mahler, known as the Resurrection Symphony, was written between 1888 and 1894, and first performed in 1895.
+The Symphony No. 2 in C minor by Gustav Mahler, also known as the Resurrection Symphony, was written between 1888 and 1894, and first performed in 1895.
 This symphony was one of Mahler's most popular and successful works during his lifetime.
-It was his first major work to establish his lifelong view of the beauty of afterlife and resurrection.
 In this large work, the composer further developed the creativity of "sound of the distance" and creating a "world of its own", aspects already seen in his First Symphony.
-The work has a duration of 80 to 90 minutes, and is conventionally labelled as being in the key of C minor; the New Grove Dictionary of Music and Musicians labels the work's tonality as C minor–E♭ major.
+The work is usually performed at a duration of 80 to 90 minutes, and is conventionally labelled as being in the key of C minor; the New Grove Dictionary of Music and Musicians labels the work's tonality as C minor–E♭ major.
 It was voted the fifth-greatest symphony of all time in a survey of conductors carried out by the BBC Music Magazine.

 Origin

 Mahler completed what would become the first movement of the symphony in 1888 as a single-movement symphonic poem called Totenfeier (Funeral Rites).
 Some sketches for the second movement also date from that year.
 Mahler wavered five years on whether to make Totenfeier the opening movement of a symphony, although his manuscript does label it as a symphony.
 In 1893, he composed the second and third movements.
 The finale was the problem.
 While thoroughly aware he was inviting comparison with Beethoven's Symphony No. 9—both symphonies use a chorus as the centerpiece of a final movement which begins with references to and is much longer than those preceding it—Mahler knew he wanted a vocal final movement.
 Finding the right text for this movement proved long and perplexing.

 When Mahler took up his appointment at the Hamburg Opera in 1891, he found the other important conductor there to be Hans von Bülow, who was in charge of the city's symphony concerts.
 Bülow, not known for his kindness, was impressed by Mahler.
 His support was not diminished by his failure to like or understand Totenfeier when Mahler played it for him on the piano.
 Bülow told Mahler that Totenfeier made Tristan und Isolde sound to him like a Haydn symphony.
 As Bülow's health worsened, Mahler substituted for him.
 Bülow's death in 1894 greatly affected Mahler.
 At the funeral, Mahler heard a setting of Friedrich Gottlieb Klopstock's poem Die Auferstehung (The Resurrection), where the dictum calls out "Rise again, yes, you shall rise again / My dust".

 "It struck me like lightning, this thing," he wrote to conductor Anton Seidl, "and everything was revealed to me clear and plain."
 Mahler used the first two verses of Klopstock's hymn, then added verses of his own that dealt more explicitly with redemption and resurrection.
 He finished the finale and revised the orchestration of the first movement in 1894, then inserted the song "Urlicht" (Primal Light) as the penultimate movement.
 This song was probably written in 1892 or 1893.